-- i) The World Cup Standing List is published after each World Cup and is established by using the PWR points from the three best results on the annual World Cup Series.
+- NAT = Number of Nations: Only nations present at the competition that had minimum one pentathlete competing in all 5 events - ATH = Number of Pentathletes: Only pentathletes that completed all five disciplines in Senior and Junior Semi-finals and Finals or all four disciplines in Qualifications and Youth are taken into consideration.
+DNF and EL are valid results.
+DNS and DSQ are not counted Athletes must have achieved minimum results of Senior: 875 points men, 800 points women Junior: 700 points men, 575 points women Qualification and Youth (4 disciplines): 550 points men/women - %' means the percentage (%) of pentathletes in the top 100 of the current PWR list - In the PWR list, if two or more pentathletes have accumulated an equal amount of PWR points, the pentathlete who is placed higher is the one who achieved the highest place in his/her 3 included competitions. - ii) If the amount of PWR still remains equal, the pentathlete who collected the most PWR points in his/her most recent competition takes the higher position. - iii) If the amount of PWR still remains equal, the pentathlete placed higher is the one who collected more PWR points in the most recent World Championships - The World Cup Standing List is published after each World Cup and is established by using the PWR points from the three best results on the annual World Cup Series.
 All competitors at each World Cup competition will be allocated points according to the placing. - ii) The points table for the World Cup is the same as for the PWR. - iii) For the World Cup Final, qualification of the best 33 (or 32) pentathletes is calculated adding the three best results of the World Cup competitions.
 In case of less than three results, the pentathlete is placed according to the total number of points over one or two competitions.
 In case of equal points Article 1.19.3 applies, whereby instead of an event a World Cup competition counts.
 The last World Champion, or in the Olympic Year also the Olympic Champion, and two pentathletes from the organising country, if not qualified otherwise, take the last positions.
-If a pentathlete does not participate in the World Cup Final he will be substituted by the next pentathlete in the World Cup Standing list. - iv) The pentathlete that crossed the finish line first in the World Cup Final is awarded the title "Winner of the Modern Pentathlon World Cup Series". - v) The final classification for the World Cup is made according to the results of the World Cup Final. - vi) If there is a tie in the points, the athlete who is placed higher is the one who achieved the highest place in their included World Cup competitions.
+The pentathletes from the organizing country must have experience in Modern Pentathlon competition(s) at international level.
+If a pentathlete does not participate in the World Cup Final he will be substituted by the first reserve pentathlete in the World Cup Standing list. - iv) The pentathlete that crossed the finish line first in the World Cup Final is awarded the title "Winner of the Modern Pentathlon World Cup Series". - The final classification for the World Cup is made according to the results of the World Cup Final. - vi) If there is a tie in the points, the athlete who is placed higher is the one who achieved the highest place in their included World Cup competitions.
 If there is still a tie, the athlete who placed higher in the most recent World Cup competition is placed higher.
 If there is still a tie, the athlete that took part in the most World Cup events is placed higher in the results list.

-1.20 MODERN PENTATHLON WORLD RECORDS Modern Pentathlon World Records may only be achieved in category A competitions for each gender and category (Senior, Junior, Under 19).
+Modern Pentathlon World Records may only be achieved in category A competitions for each gender and category (Senior, Junior, Under 19).
 World Records can only be validated if no penalties to the pentathlete in the respective event have been applied.